 Having completed degrees in biology and then landscape architecture at the universities of Durham and Manchester, Alison Grant went on to forge a career as a landscape architect working on projects at home and abroad, including a decade spent working in the USA and the Far East.

 Unsurprisingly, given this background, Grant is an artist deeply rooted in nature, finding in the natural world both inspiration and much of her visual language.
 What is refreshing about Grant’s work is that she does not merely depict how that natural world appears, but also understands how it works.

-She is also currently working on Stone Moon a collaborative exhibition with the poet and writer Fiona Sampson , which will be opening at the Sidney Nolan Trust, Herefordshire, 4th April - 10th May 2020.
+Stone Moon a collaborative exhibition with the poet and writer Fiona Sampson, which was opening in 2020 at the Sidney Nolan Trust, Herefordshire, has been postponed due to Covid to Spring 2021.

 Grant’s solo exhibitions include Stone Moon (Sidney Nolan Trust, Presteigne, [Postponed]); No Ruined Stones (White Horse Gallery, Wiltshire, 2020); The Shape of Time (Warburton Gallery, Edinburgh, 2014); Suspended Shadows (Henderson Gallery, Edinburgh, 2010).